jpourdanis/visual-regression-testing/README.md

 ### Added Applitools implementation

-One of the most famous tools for visual regression testing using AI is applitools https://applitools.com/!
+One of the most famous tools for visual regression testing that use AI is Applitools https://applitools.com/!

 1. Run `npm start` to a thread to run the node server.
 2. You should set your apikey on `applitools.config.js`.
 Example